Max-RM/Extend-PistonPushLimit-for-MCBE/README.md

 You can repeat process by edit exe of the game via any hex editor without IDA pro.
 Just open this list: https://github.com/Max-RM/Extend-PistonPushLimit-for-MCBE/blob/main/Patch-list_for_MCBE-UWP-x64.txt with needed hex positions and then using any hex editor go to this position and change (OC) to (FF).

-(Not all version will be supported becouse it's hard to edit game binarys via IDA pro.
-The currently supported platforms and Architectures: MCBE Windows UWP x64).
+(Not all version will be supported becouse it's hard to edit game binarys via IDA pro).

 Todo list: